History of the Jews in Iraq: Babylonian academies and the Babylonian Talmud

-The rabbi Abba Arikha (175–247 CE), known as Rab due to his status as the highest authority in Judaism, is considered by the Jewish oral tradition the key leader, who along with the whole people in diaspora, maintained Judaism after the destruction of Jerusalem.
-After studying in Syria Palaestina at the academy of Judah HaNasi, Rab returned to his Babylonian home; his arrival, in the year 530 in the Seleucidan calendar, or 219, is considered to mark the beginning of a new era for the Jewish people, initiating the dominant role that the Babylonian academies played for several centuries, for the first time surpassing Judea and Galilee in the quality of Torah study.
-Most Jews to this day rely on the quality of the work of Babylonian scholars during this period over that of the Galilee from the same period.
-The Jewish community of Babylon was already learned, but Rab focused and organised their study.
-Leaving an existing Babylonian academy at Nehardea for his colleague Samuel, Rab founded a new academy at Sura, where he and his family already owned property, and which was known as a Jewish city.
-Rab's move created an environment in which Babylon had two contemporary leading academies that competed with one another, yet were so far removed from one another that they could never interfere with each other's operations.
-Since Rab and Samuel were acknowledged peers in position and learning, their academies likewise were considered of equal rank and influence.
-Their relationship can be compared to that between the Jerusalemite academies of the Houses of Hillel and Shammai, albeit Rab and Samuel agreed with each other far more often than did the houses of Hillel and Shammai.
+The Sasanian period witnessed the flourishing of Jewish culture in Babylonia, and the beginning of a long period in which Babylonian Jewry took the lead in Jewish culture worldwide.
+A landmark in this process was the emigration of Rav from the Galilee, where he had studied with Judah HaNasi (author of the Mishnah), to Babylonia in 219 CE.
+The Jewish community of Babylonia was already learned, but Rav focused and organised their study.
+Leaving an existing Babylonian academy at Nehardea for his colleague Samuel, Rav founded a new academy at Sura, where he and his family already owned property, and which was known as a Jewish city.
+Rav's move created an environment in which Babylon had two contemporary leading academies that competed with one another, yet were so far removed from one another that they could never interfere with each other's operations.
+Since Rav and Samuel were acknowledged peers in position and learning, their academies likewise were considered of equal rank and influence.

+Their relationship can be compared to that between the Jerusalemite academies of the Houses of Hillel and Shammai, albeit Rav and Samuel agreed with each other far more often than did the houses of Hillel and Shammai.
 Thus, both Babylonian rabbinical schools opened a new era for diaspora Judaism, and the ensuing discussions in their classes furnished the earliest stratum and style of the scholarly material deposited in the Babylonian Talmud.
-The coexistence for many decades of these two colleges of equal rank, even after the school at Nehardea was moved to Pumbedita (now Fallujah), produced for the first time in Babylonia the phenomenon of dual leadership that, with some slight interruptions, became a permanent fixture and a weighty factor in the development of the Jewish faith today.